© David Begley 2021

 Oak galls at St Edan's used to make ink

-Our first flower is a strawberry blossom.
+April 19: Our first flower is a strawberry blossom.
 The children's cornflower seedlings are now planted along with their radish and spinach.
 Blackcurrant, spuds, rhubarb, fennel all doing well.
-The juniors planted nasturtiums around our new blackboard on Friday.
-More seeds to be sown and herbs for planting this week.
+More seeds to be sown and herbs for to be planted this week.

 Charcoal drawing from observation by a senior pupil

 I am bleary after three hours sleep.
 Our little ones took it in turns to waken us in the night.
 Punto and I roll over the bridge and climb to Clone.
-I have a plan.
-I’ve scrutinised it in the early hours.
+I have a plan, and have scrutinised it in the early hours.
 Anticipated the pitfalls.
 Typed and sent it for approval to Teacher.
 There will be colour charts.
 Careful mixing.

 We begin with pictures on the board.
 Pages from illuminated manuscripts.
 Ladies in peculiar head dress.
 A goat skin stretched on a frame as a medieval scrapes the animal's skin bald to make parchment.
 We learn how colours were found and ground: oak gall black, poisonous yellow, beetles for crimson.